“If peace only had the music and pageantry of war,

 The How Weird Street Faire is our experiment in creating peace, and a fundraiser for the World Peace Through Technology Organization.
 It has brought together many different types of people, and has united them all in a common purpose – to celebrate peace and creativity.
 It has created many lasting connections between individuals and communities.
 It has let people experience the reality of a place where cooperation is favored over competition, where diversity is appreciated and celebrated, and where people can see that our differences are far fewer than our similarities.
 The How Weird Street Faire has made learning the foundations of peace as simple as walking down the street, and dancing.

 The How Weird Street Faire encompasses Howard Street between 1st Street and New Montgomery, 2nd Street between Mission and Howard, and all four blocks of Minna Street and Natoma Street off of 2nd Street.
-As well as Art Alley and Green Alley on Tehama Street.
+As well as Art Alley on Tehama Street and Green Alley on Second Street.
 The center intersection of Howard and 2nd Streets is the Paxorium, or “place of peace”.

 The faire entrances are at Howard & 1st Streets and at 2nd Street & Mission Street, Howard & New Montgomery Streets, and 2nd Street & Folsom Street.
 This is a short walk from the Montgomery BART station on Market Street, many MUNI stops, the Transbay Terminal, and Caltrains.